-This April 2026 refresh removes older unsourced visitor, beach, and hotel claims and keeps the itinerary anchored to facts that were checked recently: express-bus fares, the delayed rail opening, 2026 Seoraksan spring trail controls, current market and ferry information, and the latest reported Sokcho visitor/spending data.
+This June 2026 refresh removes older unsourced visitor, beach, and hotel claims and keeps the itinerary anchored to facts that were checked recently: express-bus fares, the delayed rail opening, Mt.
+Seorak trail-control planning, current market and ferry information, and the latest reported Sokcho visitor/spending data.

 Key Takeaways